equinor/ert/docs/reference/configuration/observations.rst

     ERROR_MODE  = RELMIN;
     ERROR_MIN   = 100;
  };

+This error mode is also relevant for observations that may be zero, for example water production rates.

 Note that the configuration parser does not threat carriage return different from space.
 Thus, the following statement is equivalent to